 The structure of every drama should provide students with the opportunity to explore their topic from several perspectives, in a variety of groupings and through a number of different strategies.
 As teachers become more experienced planning dramas, they will be able to structure works which guide students through a wider variety of these possible experiences within their dramas.
-In this way, students are equipped to discover first-hand the potential, the strengths and the limitations of each of these.
+In this way students are equipped to discover first-hand the potential, the strengths, and the limitations of each of these.
 This will ultimately empower students to make choices within their dramas which will enable them to express their thinking and feeling more clearly and imaginatively.
 It also enables them to claim increasing ownership of their work and, in doing so, to derive greater significance and enjoyment from it.

 Teacher self-assessment is a necessary component of the evaluation of this objective.
 In order for the students to achieve success in using a variety of strategies within their dramas, they must be provided with sufficient opportunity to become familiar working with the range of strategies and in the variety of groupings which are available.
-Having structured dramas which provide students with a variety of these experiences, the following questions may guide the assessment of the individual's achievement of this objective:
+Having structured dramas which do provide students with a variety of these experiences, the following questions may guide the assessment of the individual's achievement of this objective:

-- To what extent is the student comfortable working with a variety of strategies within dramatic situations? - Does the student work effectively in all of the possible groupings. - How does the student indicate an interest and developing confidence in exploring given topics through a variety of strategies and groupings within the dramas?
+- To what extent is the student comfortable working with a variety of strategies within dramatic situations? - Does the student work effectively in all of the possible groupings? - To what extent does the student indicate an interest and developing confidence in exploring given topics within the dramas through a variety of strategies and groupings and from a number of different perspectives? - To what extent is the student able to make choices among the available strategies and groupings so that his or her thinking and feeling about the events unfolding in the drama are expressed most clearly?